Melissa Martínez

 Melissa Martínez, (full name: Melissa Maria Margarita Martinez Romero; born on November 14, 1979, in Barranquilla), is a Colombian-born American actress and hostess.

 Early life

-She was born in Barranquilla, Colombia, daughter of Nelly Romero Sosa journalist, actress and radio personality, and Guillermo Martinez Navarro journalist and radio personality as well. she began her interest in the artistic industry at 8 years old, when her mom took her to be part of the scene of the comedy TV show she was acting in barranquilla town, called " Que Sainete".
-Since then Martínez participated in plays, dance shows, choir, and the school orquestra as a lead singer.
-She attended catholic school and graduated from Social Communications and journalism at Uniatonoma del Caribe University in her home town.
+Martínez was born in Barranquilla, Colombia.
+She is the daughter of Nelly Romero Sosa, a journalist, actress and radio personality, and Guillermo Martinez Navarro, a journalist and radio personality as well.
+She began her interest in the artistic industry at 8 years old, when her mom took her to be part of a scene in the comedy TV show she was doing in Barranquilla called "Que Sainete".
+Since then, Martínez participated in plays, dance shows, choir, and the school orchestra as a lead singer.
+She attended Catholic school and graduated with a degree in social communications and journalism at Uniatonoma del Caribe University in her home town.